Will my course content display in the Blackboard app?

 - Short Answer

-Additional question types are available in the edit canvas of a mobile compatible test, but only the types listed here are supported natively in the Blackboard app.
-Including other question types will cause the test to launch in the in-app browser, which isn't the recommended method for completing the test.
-Tests that aren't natively supported in the app should be completed in a web browser.
+Additional question types are available in the edit canvas of a mobile compatible test in Learn 9.1, but only the types listed here are supported natively in the Blackboard app.

 These test settings are mobile compatible and are respected by the Blackboard app: